Marveeeen/react-realestate/README.md

 **Live Link:** [Realtor](https://maveeen-react-realestate.vercel.app/)

-## Features :
+## Features
-          * Fetching Real Estate Data
+          * Fetching Real Estate Data, Data Filtering
-          * Data Filtering

 ## Setup:
-    * Create a .env.local of your own and include the API for BAyut
-    * npm run dev to start the development server.
+    Create a .env.local of your own and include the API for BAyut npm run dev to start the development server.

 ## Dependencies
     * @chakra-ui/react